Muratcan-web/Traction-Motor-Drive-and-Control/README.md

 # Traction-Motor-Drive-and-Control
-In this project, I am working on the Control and Power Boards for a Traction Motor Drive system.
-For this stage, the schematics and PCB design of the required circuits are completed.
-I uploaded the required Altium documents to this repository.
-You can see the schematics from the PDF documents, and have a look at the PCB design throughout the Pcb.doc.
-I recommend you to read "Traction Motor Drive Design and Control.pdf" before going into the designs.
-You can see the circuit explanations and working principles of the circuits in that document.
-Also, I recently uploaded the picture of the PCB (pcb.jpeg).
+In this project, I worked on the Control and Power Boards of a Traction Motor Drive system.
+The drive system is capable of controlling upto 36kW AC Induction Motors.

+You can find the required circuits and layout of the system in this repository.
+The detailed explanations of the firmware can be found in "TMD Final Report.pdf" document.

 If you have any questions and suggestions, please do no hesitate asking: muratcann.yazici@gmail.com